saleid2/ConUHacks-II/README.md

 ## What we learned
 Yellow Pages API, Azure natural language processing

+## Awards
+This bot won first place for the Microsoft API Challenge for it's use of the Microsoft Azure API.
+We were also runners up for the YellowPages API Challenge for it's use of the YellowPages Internal Search API.

 ## What's next for HeyYellow
 We are not sure yet.